openlab-red/hashicorp-vault-for-openshift/vault/injector/README.md

 ## Additional changes

 * Upgraded to MutatingWebhookConfiguration v1 API
-* Agent RunAsUser has as default value the RunAsUser defined in app container.
+* Agent RunAsUser has as a default value the RunAsUser defined in the application container.

 # Reference